EdmundBenedict/lordcephei.github.io/pages/rotations.md

 _____________________________________________________________

-You can specify a rotation matrix through an ASCII string of characters, which consists of a sequence of one or more substrings separated by commas,
+You can specify a rotation matrix through a sequence of one or more substrings separated by commas,

 <pre>
   rot1[,rot2][...]
 </pre>

-Each substring **rot1**, **rot2**, ...  is the rotation around a particular axis and has the syntax
+Each substring **rot1**, **rot2**, ...  is a rotation around a particular axis and has the syntax

 <pre>
   (<i>x</i>,<i>y</i>,<i>z</i>)<i>angle</i>
 </pre>

-*x*, *y*, and *z* are three real numbers specifying an axis about which to rotate; *angle* is the size of the rotation, in radians.
+*angle* is the size of the rotation, in radians; *x*, *y*, and *z* are three real numbers specifying the rotation axis.
 There should be no spaces in the string.

 Each successive substring specifies a rotation about the new coordinate system.
 As a special case, the Euler angles are defined as a sequence